dtak/dtak.github.io/_pages/negotiation.md

 4. **Exploring Complementarity in Combining Traditional and Modern AI Approaches**: we aim to understand how to combine traditional machine learning approaches with modern AI for reasoning and planning tasks in frontline negotiation.
 We aim to improve task-performance as well as the steerability and interpretability of AI systems in these contexts.

 ### Core DtAK Members
-A number of DtAK members are actively working in the AI + Negotiation research initiative
+A number of DtAK members are actively working in the AI+Negotiation research initiative:
 - [Weiwei Pan](https://onefishy.github.io)
 - [Finale Doshi-Velez](https://finale.seas.harvard.edu/)